-Pakistan is a new travel destination which offers fantastic opportunities for adventurous western young ladies wanting to boost their media audience.
+Pakistan is a new travel destination which offers fantastic opportunities for adventurous western young ladies wanting to boost their audience.
 However, their ascent can be as fast as their fall.
-The travel blogger Alex Reynolds is an unfortunate example on how irresponsible travel media people can ruin the livelihood of mountain families, despite the warm welcome and the kind hosting they enjoyed in their home.
+The travel blogger Alex Reynolds is an example on how irresponsible travel media people can ruin the livelihood of mountain families, despite the warm welcome and the kind hosting they enjoyed in their home.

 Preliminary legal notice

 All quotes are documented with screen captures from Alex Reynolds, Sebastiaan Rijntjes and Will Hatton posts.
 They come from their Facebook group ‘Backpacking Pakistan ».
 This group has 5147 members.

 Use of the public pictures from Alex Reynolds, Sebastiaan Rijntjes and Will Hatton:

 « In many countries, certain uses of copyright-protected works do not infringe the copyright owner’s rights.
 For example, in the United States, copyright rights are limited by the doctrine of « fair use, » under which certain uses of copyrighted material for, but not limited to, criticism, commentary, news reporting, teaching, scholarship, or research may be considered fair.
 U.S. judges determine whether a fair use defense is valid according to four factors, which are listed here for educational purposes.
 In some other countries, there is a similar concept called « fair dealing » that may be applied differently.«